jeffy-j1623/dev-labs/README.md

 - [HTML5](https://github.com/jeffy-j1623/dev-labs/tree/main/html): The standard markup language for web pages.
 - **CSS3**: A stylesheet language used to describe the presentation of a document written in HTML or XML.
-- **JavaScript**: The core scripting language for creating interactive and dynamic web applications.
+- **JavaScript**: The core scripting language for creating interactive and dynamic web application
-- **React.js**: A JavaScript library for building user interfaces, particularly single-page applications.